PatelSarita/Playwright_DemoProject/README.md

 - **Remove Item:** Remove a specific item from the cart.
 - **Purchase Flow:** Complete purchase from product selection to order confirmation.
 - **Guest Checkout:** Guest user purchases multiple products from different categories.
+- **Purchase with Payment Methods:** Complete purchase using different types of payment methods.
 - **Logout:** Successfully logout from the My Account page.

 ---